Technorely/tendermint/docs/spec/abci/apps.md

 The CheckTxState may be updated concurrently with the DeliverTxState, as messages may be sent concurrently on the Consensus and Mempool connections.
-However, before calling `Commit`, Tendermint will lock and flush the mempool connection, ensuring that all existing CheckTx are responded to and no new ones can begin.
+However, before calling `Commit`, Tenderely will lock and flush the mempool connection, ensuring that all existing CheckTx are responded to and no new ones can begin.

 After `Commit`, CheckTx is run again on all transactions that remain in the node's local mempool after filtering those included in the block.
 To prevent the mempool from rechecking all transactions every time a block is committed, set the configuration option `mempool.recheck=false`.
-As of Tendermint v0.32.1, an additional `Type` parameter is made available to the CheckTx function that indicates whether an incoming transaction is new (`CheckTxType_New`), or a recheck (`CheckTxType_Recheck`).
+As of Tenderely v0.32.1, an additional `Type` parameter is made available to the CheckTx function that indicates whether an incoming transaction is new (`CheckTxType_New`), or a recheck (`CheckTxType_Recheck`).